ghnmqdtg/did-you-just-fall/README.md

 ## Introduction
 Just a fun WatchOS side project without any practical use.
 It's won't really call the emergency service or your family members.

 It provides two languages, English and Mandarin.
 The language will be changed according to the language setting of your iPhone.
-The app will be terminated after you press the button.
-It's a good practice for me to learn how to use the `WKInterfaceTimer` and `WKInterfacePicker` in WatchOS.

 <table border="0">
     <tr>
         <td width="33%" style="text-align:center;font-size:14px;"><b>Simulator<b></td>